California Driver Handbook - Alcohol and Drugs

 Court DUI Convictions

 On the first conviction your driving privilege will be suspended for 6 months and you will be required to complete a DUI program, file a California Insurance Proof Certificate (SR 22/SR 1P), and pay all fees before your DL can be reinstated.
 The length of the program may vary.
-If your BAC is 0.15% or higher, and you already have a record of violations for other reasons or you refuse to submit to a chemical test, the court may order you to complete a 9 month or longer program.
+If your BAC is 0.15% or higher, and you already have a record of other alcohol-related violations or you refuse to submit to a chemical test, the court may order you to complete a 9 month or longer program.
 If your BAC is 0.20% or higher and the court refers you to an enhanced DUI treatment program, your DL will be suspended for 10 months.
 You could also be required to install an ignition interlock device (IID) on your vehicle.
 An IID prevents you from starting your vehicle if you have any alcohol on your breath.
 If anyone is injured as a result of your DUI, the suspension period is 1 year.

 In cases involving serious injury or death, you may face civil lawsuits.
 All DUI convictions will remain on DMV’s records for 10 years.
 The courts and/or DMV may impose more stringent penalties for subsequent violations during that period.